Chart Color Schemes

 Lutwyche hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Lutwyche has a median age of 32 years, which is lower than Greater Brisbane's average of 36 and significantly below Australia's median of 38.
-Compared to Greater Brisbane, Lutwyche has a higher proportion of residents aged 25-34 (28.6%), but fewer residents aged 5-14 (5.7%).
-This concentration of 25-34 year-olds is notably above the national average of 14.5%.
-Between 2021 and the present, the proportion of Lutwyche's population aged 75-84 has increased from 3.6% to 4.8%, while the percentage of residents aged 25-34 has decreased from 29.7% to 28.6%.
-By 2041, demographic projections indicate significant changes in Lutwyche's age profile.
-The number of people aged 75-84 is expected to grow by 231 individuals (an increase of 88%) from 262 to 494.
-Notably, the combined population growth for those aged 65 and above will account for 72% of Lutwyche's total population growth, reflecting the area's aging demographic trend.
-Conversely, population declines are projected for residents aged 0-4 and 5-14 years.
+Lutwyche has a median age of 32 years, which is lower than Greater Brisbane's average of 36 years and Australia's median of 38 years.
+Compared to Greater Brisbane, Lutwyche has a higher percentage of residents aged 25-34 (28.7%) but fewer residents aged 5-14 (5.7%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between 2021 and present, the percentage of Lutwyche's population aged 75-84 has increased from 3.6% to 4.8%, while the percentage of residents aged 25-34 has decreased from 29.7% to 28.7%.
+By 2041, demographic modeling suggests that Lutwyche's age profile will change significantly.
+The number of people aged 75-84 is projected to increase by 232 (an 89% rise) from 261 to 494.
+Notably, the combined population growth for those aged 65 and above will account for 71% of Lutwyche's total population growth, reflecting the area's aging demographic trend.
+Conversely, population declines are projected for the age groups 0-4 and 5-14.